edouardklein/businessclassif/Notebook.md

 - all must match
 - match within rank 1

+I need now to run something like Exp7, but focusing on finding the subcategory.

+I complete the Exp7.py file.

+The results (Exp7_sub.pdf) are worse than what I expected.

+It seems difficult to avoid the trade-off between false-positives and false-negatives...

 ## Running the chosen methods for the unknown categories

 Some categories do not appear (not even once) in the labelled data.
 We want to label all the firms we know of using the methods that worked best on the labelled data.